-- 1. Screen loading docks and truck parking areas visible from Euclid Avenue, Eucalyptus Avenue, and Sultana Avenue.
-Screening may include portions of buildings and/or decorative walls.
-Landscaping and evergreen hedges shall be provided to soften screen walls. - 2.
-Incorporate gated/screened entrances to loading areas into the overall architectural design of the development. - 3.
-Design walls and fencing a minimum of eight-feet high and a maximum of 14-feet high, as measured from finished grade, to screen truck courts and hide views of the top of loading bays or trailers. - 4.
-Utilize portions of a building, architectural wing walls, and/or landscaping to screen service areas.

-- 5. Screen ground- and roof-mounted mechanical equipment from public view.
+- 1. Screen loading docks and truck parking areas visible from Grove Avenue, Eucalyptus Avenue, Merrill Avenue and Bon View Avenue Screening may include portions of buildings, landscaping, evergreen hedges, and/or decorative walls. - 2.
+Incorporate gated/screened entrances to loading areas into the overall architectural design of the development. - Design walls and fencing to be a minimum of eight feet high and a maximum of 14 feet high, as measured from finished grade to screen truck courts and hide views of the top of loading bays or trailers. - 4.
+Utilize buildings, architectural wing walls, and/or landscaping to screen service areas. - 5.
+Screen ground- and roof-mounted mechanical equipment from public view.
 Ground-mounted equipment shall be screened with decorative walls or landscaping.
 Building architecture shall be designed to screen roof-mounted equipment. - 6.
 Ensure refuse containers are easily accessible by service vehicles yet screened from public view within the building's façade or within a walled enclosure. - 7.
 Obtain a use permit for outdoor storage, which shall be limited to predefined areas.
-Storage areas shall be screened from public view by decorative walls or with a minimum height of 8 feet and a maximum height of 14 feet.
+Storage areas shall be screened from public view by decorative walls or landscaping with a minimum height of eight feet and a maximum height of 14 feet.
 The height of outdoor storage shall not-exceed the height of screening.